cokelid/ChocoButler/README.md

 These warning messages prevent the output of `choco` from being parsed correctly.

-The problem occurs when Chocolatey is trying to delete the old .exe file, but is unable to do so.
+The problem occurs when Chocolatey is trying to delete an old .exe file from a previous version, but is unable to do so.
 This can generally be fixed by running `choco` as admin.

 ChocoButler will check for this problem periodically, and if encountered gives the option to "repair".
 The repair option simply runs `choco` as admin to allow it to fix itself.